 Martin signs on again

 2013 – Defender Martin Kelly signed a new contract with the reds.
-He has suffered badly with injuries during his career to date, notching once in 62 senior outings before being sold to Crystal Palace in August 2014 for a reported £2m.
+He suffered badly with injuries during his career at Anfield, notching once in 62 senior outings before being sold to Crystal Palace in August 2014 for a reported £2m.